 One cool thing that’s changed with 3 pouch tool bag since I bought my 8080DB (below left) is Occidental now rivets the inner tool holder to the outer pouch.
 This creates a better drill holster and keeps the pocket closer in, which I prefer.
 It also creates a third inner tool holder where before there were only two.
 I use the third for my level as seen above.

 Tape Left or Right?

-I like to keep my chalk line in the top left fastener pouch, where I now keep my tape.
+I used to keep my chalk line in the top left fastener pouch, where I now keep my tape.
 I picked up the High Mount Tape Holder model 5037 to see if I could keep the pouch for the chalk but find the belt more comfortable without it.
 It’s better if you center it in the back but I don’t like to reach that far.

 So Which One Is Better?

 The leather setup is a pound heavier but I can barely tell the difference.
 And, even though it’s not broken in yet, I find the leather more comfortable than the nylon.
 It’s quieter too, as it slides against the leg.
 Cost wise, the leather runs around $15 more per bag over the nylon.

 The leather nylon hybrid, on the other hand, is easier to work out of due to the way the pockets are sewn.
-With my large to XL hands the more open pockets won the day.
+With my large hands the more open pockets won the day.